 Trailhead: Take the skyline gondola up to Bob’s Peak or hike from the bottom of the gondola (an additional 1 hour).

 I must have done this trek about 4 times.
 It’s definitely one of my faves especially now as it’s where my two good friends got engaged (with a little help from my side).
 Such a beautiful place with such fond memories.

-The horseshoe shaped path around the lake only takes a couple hours to finish and rewards you with views of Ben Lomond.
-If there's little wind around you might get some awesome reflections.
-No wonder it makes for a beloved location for astrophotography enthusiast!
+The horseshoe-shaped path around the lake only takes a couple of hours to finish and rewards you with views of Ben Lomond.
+If there’s little wind around you might get some awesome reflections.
+No wonder it makes for a beloved location for astrophotography enthusiasts!

 Duration: 2 Hours

 Grade: Easy/Moderate in some parts

 Trailhead: 15 minutes drive away from the town Centre towards Glenorchy and another 5 minutes on Moke Lake road.